xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/ddt-guide/KR-Sample-JSON-file.png" width=70% alt="Sample JSON file for Katalon Recorder">

 Test data in a JSON file must be organized in an array and enclosed in square brackets.
-Each row is represented as an object with *name/value* pairs; the name specifies the column name, and the value specifies the value in the respective row.
+Each element (data row) in the array is represented as an object with *name/value* pairs; the name specifies the column name, and the value specifies the value in the respective row.

 ## Sample projects